genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 ## The ZOS DLL JNIASM

 This DLL provides the communications between Java and assembler.
+It comprises modules written in C and assembler, using the JNI interface.

-Build with: makejni2
+Build with: make -f makejni2

 ## Assembling and linking GVBUR70 and other assembler written portions

-The JCL asmjv.jcl assembles GVBUR70, GVBJ2ENV and TSTUR70. lnkjv.jcl link edits these modules.
+The JCL asmjv.jcl assembles GVBUR70, GVBJLENV and TSTUR70. lnkjv.jcl link edits these modules.

 ## Running the assembler GVBUR70 test program